BarmaoBrian/code-challenge-3/README.md

 Barmao Brian Kipchumba

 # Title
-Flatdango Movie Theater
+Movie Theater Ticketing

 # Description
- *Flatdango Movie Theater is a web application that allows users to purchase movie tickets from the theater.
+ * This Movie Theater is a web application that allows users to purchase movie tickets from the theater.
  *Users can view movie details, such as the poster, title, runtime, showtime, and available tickets.  *They can also select a movie from the menu and update the movie details accordingly.

 # Project Setup